AbeerWebDev/Netflix-Replica/README.md

 * Contact

 ## General Information
-I created this administration panel that shows user profiles, products, and user transactions.
-This project uses react-routing, react hooks such as: useContext/useState/useReducer, and SCSS.
+I created this Netflix replica app that shows a register page, a login page, a home page, and a watch page.
+This project uses react-routing, MUI, react hooks such as: useRef/useState, and SCSS.

 ### Purpose of this project
 To practice web design and routing.